w3c/breakouts-day-2024/README.md

 # Participation

 Anyone with a W3C account (including non-Members) can participate in any session.
 No fee or registration is required.
+Members may invite guests to participate.

 # Who can propose a session